cms-dev/cms/README.md

 -----------

-CMS is composed of several services, that can be run on a single or on several servers.
+CMS is composed of several services, that can be run on a single or on many servers.
 The core services are:

 - LogService: collects all log message in a single place;

-- ResourceService: collects data about the server and the services running there, and takes care of starting all of them with a single command;
+- ResourceService: collects data about the services running on the same server, and takes care of starting all of them with a single command;

 - Checker: simple heartbeat monitor for all services;

-- EvaluationService: organizes the queue of the submissions to compile or evaluate on the testcases, and dispatch these jobs to the workers;
+- EvaluationService: organizes the queue of the submissions to compile or evaluate on the testcases, and dispatches these jobs to the workers;

-- Worker: actually run the jobs in a sandboxed environment;
+- Worker: actually runs the jobs in a sandboxed environment;

-- ScoringService: collects the outcome of the submissions and compute the score; also sends these scores to the rankings;
+- ScoringService: collects the outcomes of the submissions and compute the score; also sends these scores to the rankings;

 - ContestWebServer: the webserver that the contestants will be